prioritizr/prioritizr/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
 This submission contains an update to the prioritizr R package.
-Specifically, the update contains assorted bug fixes, improvements to the package documentation, and some quality of life improvements.
+Specifically, the update contains assorted minor improvements, bug fixes, and updates to the package documentation.

 Cheers,